 In April of 2019 we began the process of demo.
 We took it down to the bare walls and ceiling rafters.
 We stripped all of the old abandoned wiring out, as well as steam pipes for radiators and what little was left of the plumbing.
 We demoed 5 inch thick layers of old plaster off the walls revealing the original red bricks of the 1880 building.
 It was filthy dirty, exhausting and we loved every long day of that spring and summer where we could see progress.

-The upper story will feature two boutique style, modern yet historic lofts.
+The upper story features two boutique style, modern yet historic lofts.
 Short term rentals for all to see and enjoy in the heart of historic downtown Havana, our home town.
-We are passionate about providing an amazing, unique experience for visitors of Havana, and we cannot wait to continue on with our project and launch our beautiful Historic Havana Lofts.
+We are passionate about providing an amazing, unique experience for visitors of Havana, and we are so excited to welcome you to Havana and the Lofts!

 Historic Mason County Bank building around 1900